Peace lilies, Spathiphyllum spp. are easygoing houseplants that seldom suffer from disease issues when provided with the right care.

 For best results, they require a location that receives six to eight hours of bright, indirect sunlight, and well-draining soil.

-Fertilizer applications once a month during the growing season, watering when the top inch of soil dries out, and occasional repotting is just about all that’s needed to keep them happy.
+Applying fertilizer once a month during the growing season, watering when the top inch of soil dries out, and occasional repotting is just about all that’s needed to keep them happy.

 However, while it doesn’t happen often, these tropical foliage plants can sometimes fall prey to disease.